top of page

 Deficiency in alpha-lipoic acid is rare and typically occurs only in individuals with inherited mutations affecting the lipoic acid biosynthetic pathway.

-Alpha-lipoic acid (ALA) is commonly used with vitamin C, vitamin E, CoQ10, glutathione, and N-acetyl-cysteine (NAC) for antioxidant support and cellular energy production.
+Alpha-lipoic acid is commonly used with vitamin C, vitamin E, CoQ10, glutathione, and N-acetyl-cysteine for antioxidant support and cellular energy production.
 However, excessive intake may deplete vitamin B1 (thiamine) levels and interfere with iron absorption.

 nutritional-guide-healthy food